Hybrid work best practices

-With remote work, it has become harder to keep employees engaged to the organization, as evidenced by an industry-wide rise in employees churn.
+With remote work, it has become harder to keep employees engaged in the organization, as evidenced by an industry-wide rise in employee churn.
 One underlying reason for this challenge is the breakdown of the social fabric at the workplace.
 Now you have a chance to rebuild and reinforce that fabric in the office.

 Here are some tips to help you make office days worthwhile for the organization, the team, and the individual

 Synchronize.
 Get the whole team in.
 Do your best to get the full team, and its immediate stakeholders in the office on the same days (i.e. whole group, including PO, Architect, and TA…).
 Those office days are not nearly as useful if some of the team members decide to stay home, so ideally, shoot for 100% attendance.
 Of course, once people realize there is value in coming to the office, there will be less need to cajole and convince.

 Make future presence visible.
 Create an invite for office days for all team members.
 Do this way ahead of time.
 That way, others in the organization can see when someone is scheduled to be in the office and schedule their meetings accordingly.
 In addition, this creates more of a commitment and expectation for people to come to the office on these days.

 Set core hours.
 On an office day, you want to maximize the amount of time for common presence, therefore you may want to set core hours during which all team members are expected to be in the office (e.g. 10 AM to 4 PM).
 You can still provide some flexibility to let people optimize commute time for traffic and personal daily rhythm.

 Reorganize the team’s schedule.
 Reschedule recurring meetings to those presence days (iteration planning, brainstorming, review & retrospective, etc.).
 This may mean moving the sprint’s schedule to match presence days.